business Term Loan

 Traditional term loans can be used for a large variety of different financing needs.
 While some, like the SBA 7(a) or especially an SBA 504, are limited in scope, in general, you can get a term loan for the following purposes:

-Real Estate.
+Real Estate

-Since real estate is typically a very large purchase, a term loan is frequently needed to make this type of investment.
-While most term loans and SBA loans, like an SBA 7(a) loan, can be used for real estate purchases, the SBA 504 loan, is especially good for this type of business financing.
+Since commercial real estate is typically a very large purchase, a term loan is frequently needed to make this type of investment.
+While most term loans and SBA loans, like an SBA 7(a) loan, can be used for real estate purchases, the SBA 504 loan, is especially good for this type of business expense.

 The purpose of SBA 504 loans is to encourage job creation and community development, making them perfect for big investments, like buying real estate.
 These loans typically have low, fixed interest rates, long-term financing, and small down payments.